Liu-Zhilin/Study-Notes-on-Communication-Engineering/5G-NR/NR Overview.md

 - For lower-frequency bands, allocations are often paired, implying frequencydivision duplex (FDD).
 At higher-frequency bands, unpaired spectrum allocations are increasingly common, calling for time-division duplex (TDD).
 - NR can operate in both paired and unpaired spectra using **one common frame** structure.
 The basic NR frame structure is designed such that it can support both half-duplex and full-duplex operation.
 - In such denser deployments with smaller cell sizes, the per-cell traffic variations are more rapid compared to large-cell deployments with a large number of active devices per cell.
 To address such scenarios, dynamic TDD, that is, the possibility for dynamic assignment and reassignment of time-domain resources between the downlink and uplink transmission directions, is a key NR technology component.

+## Low Latency Support
+- One example is the use of “front-loaded” reference signals and control signaling.
+- The requirements on the device (and network) processing times are tightened significantly in NR compared to LTE.
+- The higher-layer protocols MAC and RLC have also been designed with low latency in mind with header structures chosen to enable processing without knowing the amount of data to transmit.

+## SCHEDULING AND DATA TRANSMISSION
+- Instead of trying to combat these variations, they can be exploited through *channel-dependent scheduling* where the time-frequency resources are dynamically shared between users.
+## Control Channels
+- Downlink control channels are known as PDCCHs (physical downlink control channels).
+One major difference compared to LTE is the more flexible timefrequency structure of downlink control channels where PDCCHs are transmitted in one or more control resource sets (CORESETs).
+Another major difference compared to LTE is the support for beamforming of the control channels, which has required a different reference signal design with each control channel having its own dedicated reference signal.
+- Uplink control information, such as hybrid-ARQ acknowledgments, channelstate feedback for multi-antenna operation, and scheduling request for uplink data awaiting transmission, are transmitted using the physical uplink control channel (PUCCH).
+- For the physical-layer control channels, for which the information blocks are small compared to data transmission and hybrid-ARQ is not used, polar codes have been selected.
+For the smallest control payloads, Reed!Muller codes are used.